roshan871/roshan871-github.io/README.md

 ```
 AS A CUSTOMER
-I WANT TO access a list of foods
+I WANT TO order a list of foods
-SO THAT I can meet customers expectation.
+SO THAT I can share with my family.

 AS A MANAGER